alibabacloudkorea/ACKC/STK1 GA test result.md

 # SKT1 Test result

-For SKT1 website acceleration from China, we have been testing Alibaba Global Accelerator(GA) to see the accelerated result dividing into 4
+For SKT1 website acceleration from China, we have been testing Alibaba Global Accelerator(GA) to see the accelerated result dividing China into 4 quadrant, east/west/north/south and measuring the access latency

 # Files